Pricing:

 What does it cost to post a job on Marketing Week Jobs?

-Marketing Week Jobs's pricing starts from £995.00 plus VAT for a standard listing.
-The platform offers a range of featured tools and add-ons for increased job ad exposure, which range from £1,400.00 plus VAT to £4,000.00 plus VAT per post.
+Marketing Week Jobs's pricing starts at £1,095.00 +VAT for a standard listing.
+The platform also offers a range of featured tools and add-ons for increased job ad exposure.